adrianhurt/vue-media-manager/README.md

   - `skipBackward (s)`: Method to skip backward `s` seconds.
   - `seekingDisabled` (default false): Boolean to disabled any "seek" method is called (seekTo, seekToProgress, skipForward, skipBackward).
   - `mediaAttrs`: Object with the attributes ready for the `MediaElement` component.
-  - `cursorAttrs`: Object with the attributes ready for the `SeekSlider` component.
+  - `seekSliderAttrs`: Object with the attributes ready for the `SeekSlider` component.

 ## MediaElement